How to Choose the Best Garage Door Opener

 AC garage door opener’s motor is an electric motor that run on alternating current (AC) electricity.
 There are two types of AC motors: induction motors and synchronous motors.
 AC garage door openers are powered by mainly induction motors.

 Induction motors use electromagnetic induction to produce torque, which is the rotational force that drives the opener’s motor.
 An induction motor is constructed from a stator, which is the stationary part of the motor that houses the electrical windings, and a rotor, which is the rotating part of the motor.
 The stator produces a magnetic field, which causes the rotor to turn and produce torque.
-Induction motors are simple and reliable, making them ideal for many applications other than garage door openers, including pumps, fans, and kitchen appliances.

 DC Motors